manfredmacx/django-faq/README.rst

 - Questions are linked to the current locale of the user, so you can have multiple FAQs on your website ;

-- For every question, five Similar questions are calculated and cached ;
+- For every question, five similar questions are calculated and cached (this feature still has to be reviewed) ;

 - There is a SubmitFAQForm defined that you can use to allow site visitors to submit new questions and/or answers to the site